microsoft/Data-Science-For-Beginners/1-Introduction/03-defining-data/README.md

 *type description*

 ## Unstructured Data
-Unstructured data typically cannot be categorized into into rows or columns, or would take more effort to achieve when compared to structured data.
-Unstructured data is not organized into a specific format which makes it easier to add new information
+Unstructured data typically cannot be categorized into into rows or columns.
+There are tools and methods to convert an unstructured dataset into a structured format, but would take more effort to achieve.
+Unstructured data does not follow a is easier to add new information

 Examples of unstructured data: email, text files, social media, text messages, video files